tianrich/FreeCadburyHunter/README.md

 bash
 python3 cadbury_hunter.py

-The script will continuously check the URLs every minute.
+The script will continuously check the URLs every minute by default.
 Here's what happens:

 If a URL does not redirect to "missed-out", it will open in your web browser.
 If a URL has already been claimed or there's an error, it will log this in the console.